-Specifies the preference for external routes at this level as expressed.
+Specifies the preference for external routes at this level, expressed as a decimal integer.

-Internal preferences are changed using the preference command in the config>router>isis>level context.
+14 Change internal preferences using the preference command in the config>router>isis>level context.

-This command enables graceful-restart helper support for IS-IS.
-The router will act as a helper to neighbors who are graceful-restart-capable and are restarting.
+This command enables graceful restart helper support for IS-IS.
+The router acts as a helper to neighbors who are graceful-restart-capable and are restarting.

 When the control plane of a graceful-restart-capable router fails, the neighboring routers (graceful-restart helpers) temporarily preserve adjacency information so packets continue to be forwarded through the failed graceful-restart router using the last known routes.
-If the control plane of the graceful-restart router comes back up within the timer limits, the routing protocols reconverge to minimize service interruption.
+If the control plane of the graceful-restart router comes back up within the timer limits, then the routing protocols reconverge to minimize service interruption.